GoInterject/GoInterject.github.io/wPortal/Roles.md

 After the role is created, you can edit it or delete it by clicking on the Actions icons.

 <blockquote class=highlight_note>
-<b>Note:</b> You can only delete custom roles and only if they are not assigned to any users.
+<b>Note:</b> You can only delete custom roles and only if they are not assigned to any users or folders.
 </blockquote>
 <br>